mitjafelicijan/wowcodex.com/extractor/README.md

 ## Extracted content

 One way of getting `itemID` which is the key in the table is to parse item links.
-In version 1.12 not a lot of functions are available to eaily get item ID.
+In version 1.12 there is no reliable way of getting this information.

 ```lua
 local link = GetContainerItemLink(0, 1) -- (bagID, slotIndex)